-1. Program Prerequisites - High School graduate or equivalent - Graduate of an accredited vocational nursing program - Official college transcripts - Proof of active LVN license(copy) - Minimum cumulative GPA of 2.5 for all college coursework - Completion of the LVN to RN Course and General Education Courses listed below.
-2. Course Prerequisites Applicants must have a minimum GPA of 2.5 for Human Anatomy, Human Physiology, and Microbiology with no grade less than a "C" for each course and no more than one repetition for any of the three Biology courses.
+1 Program Prerequisites - High School graduate or equivalent - Graduate of an accredited vocational nursing program - Official college transcripts - Proof of active LVN license(copy) - Minimum cumulative GPA of 2.5 for all college coursework - Completion of the LVN to RN Course and General Education Courses listed below.
+2 Course Prerequisites Applicants must have a minimum GPA of 2.5 for Human Anatomy, Human Physiology, and Microbiology with no grade less than a "C" for each course and no more than one repetition for any of the three Biology courses.
 Minimum grade of "C" required for the following courses:

-BIO 2600 - Microbiology (4) BIO 2700 - Human Anatomy (4) BIO 2800 - Human Physiology (5) ENGL 1001 - College Composition (3) 3.
-General Education Courses Completion with a grade "C" or better: Sociology Complete one of the following: SOC 1001 - Introduction to Sociology (3) SOC 1002 - Social Problems (3) Psychology Complete one of the following: PSY 1001 - General Psychology (3) Communication Studies Complete one of the following: COMS 1100 - Public Speaking (3) COMS 1200 - Small Group Communication (3) COMS 1300 - Interpersonal Communication (3) Mathematics Complete one associate degree applicable Mathematics course; minimum 3 units: MATH 0980 - Intermediate Algebra (4) or higher Arts & Humanities Complete one IGETC Area 3 Arts & Humanities course (3) Diversity Enrollment and completion of LVN-RN Step-Up Program satisfies this requirement (3) Physical Education/Wellness (2) Enrollment and completion of LVN-RN Step-Up Program meets one unit of this requirement.
-(1) Complete another 1 unit from one of the following areas: PEAC, PEFI, or THEA 1305, 1310, 1320.
-Total Prerequisite and General Education units: 32 Associate of Science Degree Major Requirements Spring Semester:

-NURS 1021 - Role Transition (3)

-Students enrolled in 1021 are strongly encouraged to complete COS or other approved IV Certification class prior to start of NURS 1031, 1032.
+BIO 2600 - Microbiology (4) BIO 2700 - Human Anatomy (4) BIO 2800 - Human Physiology (5) ENGL 1001 - College Composition (4) 3 General Education Courses Completion with a grade "C" or better: Sociology Complete one of the following: SOC 1001 - Introduction to Sociology (3) SOC 1002 - Social Problems (3) Psychology Complete the following: PSY 1001 - General Psychology (3) Communication Studies Complete one of the following: COMS 1100 - Public Speaking (3) COMS 1200 - Small Group Communication (3) Mathematics Complete one associate degree applicable Mathematics course; minimum 3 units: MATH 0980 - Intermediate Algebra (4) or higher Arts & Humanities Complete one IGETC Area 3 Arts & Humanities course (3) Total Prerequisite and General Education units: 32 Associate of Science Degree Major Requirements NURS 1021 - Role Transition (3) Students enrolled in 1021 are strongly encouraged to complete COS or other approved IV Certification class prior to start of NURS 1031, 1032.
+NURS 1031 - Community Mental Health Nursing (5.5) NURS 1032 - Intermediate Medical Surgical Nursing (6.5) NURS 1541 - Advanced Maternal Child Nursing (4.5) NURS 1542 - Advanced Medical Surgical Nursing (7.5) Support Courses:

-First Semester:

-NURS 1031 - Community Mental Health Nursing (5.5) NURS 1032 - Intermediate Medical Surgical Nursing (6.5) Second Semester:

-NURS 1541 - Advanced Maternal Child Nursing (4.5) NURS 1542 - Advanced Medical Surgical Nursing (7.5) Support Courses:

-NURS 2929 - Special studies (1-2) NURS 2949 - Work Experience (0.5-8) Total Nursing Course Units: 27 LVN Credit: 16 Total Nursing Major Units: 43 Total Units for LVN - RN Step-up Degree: 75 All courses must be completed with a grade of C or better.
+NURS 2929 - Special studies (1-2) NURS 2949 - Work Experience (0.5-8) Total Total Nursing Course Units: LVN: 27 Credit: 16 Nursing Major Units: 43 Total Units for LVN - RN Step-up Degree: 75 All courses must be completed with a grade of C or better.
 CHALLENGE, TRANSFER, and OTHER LVN OPTIONS Licensed Vocational Nurses (LVNs), Veterans with health care training, and other health care workers may be eligible to obtain placement in the nursing program on a space available basis through challenge exams, portfolio assessment, and credit for equivalent courses.
 Any student granted credit for previous education and/or experience shall be expected to enroll in the final semester of the associate degree nursing program regardless of the number of clinical hours previously completed in another program.
 Any applicant requesting credit for previous training in healthcare/nursing must present documentation / transcripts from an accredited or approved source.
 Those documents will be evaluated by College of the Siskiyous Counseling Department and Nursing Program Director or designee.
 Credit will be given based on recency of education and experience within the last five years, equivalency to courses offered within the Nursing Program, and through competency exams administered by the Nursing Program.
 Specific competency exams and skills testing will be developed by Nursing Faculty, based on the evaluation of credits.
 To receive credit, the applicant will be required to perform at a minimum of a C level (75%) in both theory and clinical skills/simulation testing, using the final (end of course) assessment criteria for any courses challenged.
 Per college policy, the applicant may be required to pay registration costs for any course challenged.
 Military Personnel and Veterans: